nuagenetworks/nuage-ospdirector/Documentation/20.0/README.rst

         * Any Nuage package signing keys are delivered with other Nuage artifacts.
 See ``nuage-package-signing-keys-*.tar.gz``.

-        * Make sure to copy the GPGKey files to the same folder as the ``nuage_overcloud_full_patch.py`` patching script directory.

-   * RepoFile (usually required but optional for Red Hat Satellite) is the name of the repository hosting the RPMs required for patching.
+   * RepoFile (usually required but optional for Red Hat Satellite) is the name and absolute path of the repository hosting the RPMs required for patching.

-     - Make sure to place the repository file in the same folder as the ``nuage_overcloud_full_patch.py`` patching script directory.
      - If Nuage packages are available using the activation key of a Red Hat Satellite server, *RepoFile* becomes optional.
      - RepoFile can contain only a single Nuage repository with the required Nuage packages and can also have extra repositories with non-Nuage packages.